contactkc/rivals-tracker/README.md

 - Check out all available heroes with their roles and level of difficulty
 - Check out all the maps the game has to offer, as well as video links to them
 - Want to know whats new in the latest update?
 Check out the Patches page
+- User authentication implementation so login/signup page works with protected profile page
+- Player search so users can search up any player's stats with a username

 ## Future Work
-- Finish user authentication implementation so login/signup page works
-- Finish player search so users can search up any player's stats with a username
 - Move API hooks from front end to proxy calls in back end?
-- Make a player stats page for API to populate which the home page will redirect users after entering username
+- Add graphs to showcase user a visually represented data
+- Finish player statistic page

 ## Known Issues
-- Player API fetch isn't working
-- No sign up or login working